myFunnyVa1entine/pray/README.md

-# Fresh project

-this is my first deno-fresh project.
-The project name is 00 Pray.
+# The project name is Undoubtful Prayer by deno-fresh

-I'll making the this home page for MY PROJECT TEAM(non-profit organization).
+### That’s a prayer, undoubtfully.

+ABOUT - A playground for adventurous artists and collectors << PAPER GROUND >> && << Abri Atelier >> 's Collaboration introduction page
+INTRO - That’s a prayer, undoubtfully.
+Introduction page for exhibition planning ARTISTS - Page to introduce participating artists OPENING CEREMONY - Performance timeline

+PROJECT - PAPERGROUND NOW!